Matteo-Celia/Machine-Learning-and-Pattern-Recognition-Project/README.md

 ## MLPR Project ##

-Repository with the code and report (in pdf format) for the MLPR course final project.
+Repository with the code and report (in pdf format: MLPR_Project_Report_s316607.pdf) for the MLPR course final project.

 This repository is organized in the following way: